1993-up Yamaha TTR-250.

 out the bottom and you are ready to install the longer KoubaLink.

-Before installing the new links be sure and grease both needle bearings
+Before installing the new link be sure and grease both bearings.
+(Be careful

 4. We recommend sliding the